rlhatcher/career-sliders/content/post/driving-change/index.md

 Generally, I conduct this feedback stage 1:1 with a selection of people that includes some trusted peers; some peers who generally have a different perspective from me; and, depending on the sensitivity associated with the change, some people who will be directly affected by the change.
 Conducting these conversations 1:1 produces much higher quality feedback and elicits a much higher response rate than requesting feedback from a group.

 This stage is crucial.
 It allows me to:

 1. Get a sense of how the change will be received
-2. Identify blind spots, and
+2. Identify blind spots
-3. Gather different perspectives.
+3. Gather different perspectives
+4. Ensure people feel like they're part of the solution

 The outcome of this step is normally a fair amount of proposal tweaking.